 It won eight Academy Awards (including Best Picture, Best Director and Adapted Screenplay and Best Cinematography) and five BAFTAs and turned into a surprise hit in Britain and the U.S. (though, curiously enough, not in India).

+Leaves Hulu at the end of August.
 Add to My Stuff on Hulu

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.